 A finer grind gives your cup a little more body, but it’s probably not good for an iced coffee, which needs to be very clear.
 If you brew cold as your daily cup of joe, grinding finer will dramatically improve the extraction, but coffee will not be as clear.

 An interesting experiment, which contradicts my endorsement for finer grinds, is here.
 The article basically concludes that finer grinds are bad no matter what.
-However, I have my reserve about the conclusion.
-From my experience, finer grinds are better tasting with low temperature brewing.
+However, I have my reservations about the conclusion.
+From my experience, finer grinds are better tasting with low-temperature brewing.
 The only disadvantage of fine grinding is the sludge in your cup, which cannot be filtered out.
 Going back to the article, it looks as the coffee was cupped straight, which is not the proper way to drink it.
 Most cold brew recipes ask for a dilution of the coffee syrup obtained after brewing.
 My second doubt regarding the validity of the experiment was about the tasters.
 How many tasters were in the experiment?
-For an experiment like this you need at least 10 tasters chosen randomly.
-Enough with this already, fact is Primula needs a slightly coarser grind than Filtron or Toddy, because of the metallic screen filter.
+For an experiment like this, you need at least 10 tasters chosen randomly.
+Enough with this already, the fact is Primula needs a slightly coarser grind than Filtron or Toddy, because of the metallic screen filter.

 Oh, while on the grinding subject, a good grinder is imperative.
 Don’t think that a blade grinder can work.
-A good grinder is a burr grinding machine, with adjustable grind size, and with an uniform grind.
+A good grinder is a burr grinding machine, with adjustable grind size, and with a uniform grind.